 Note: This trope does not refer to ANY kind of scam.
-It specficially refers to a particular con involving a competition of some sort.
+It specifically refers to a particular con involving a competition of some sort.

 May contain spoilers.

-- In Mudazumo Naki Kaikaku, George W. Bush does this against Taizo during a game of Mahjong.
-Yes, it's one of those series.
+- In The Legend of Koizumi, George W. Bush does this against Taizo during a game of Mahjong.

 - Duke Devlin does this to Joey in the Yu-Gi-Oh! anime, pretending to be a total novice at Duel Monsters, only to reveal the skills of an experienced player a few moves into the match.

 - Occurs in a Dork Tower story arc.
 After hearing that Igor has never played poker, Ken eagerly invites him to join his poker game.
 At first, Igor frustrates the other players with his naive questions and obvious tells, but by the end of the evening he makes off with all of the winnings.
 The final strip shows Igor talking to someone on a cell phone about how he fooled everyone... while being pursued by a very angry Ken.

 - In one Archie story, Mr. Weatherbee reveals he used to hustle people at "pitching pennies" when he was younger.
 Miss Grundy, who claims to be bad at the pastime, convinces him to show off his skills in a friendly game.
 If Mr. Weatherbee wins, Miss Grundy buys him lunch and if Miss Grundy wins, he buys her a dozen roses.
 It turns out Miss Grundy is an expert at the game and she easily defeats him.

 - A Lucky Luke album has a scene where hucksters Denver and Colorado join a poker game pretending that they have never played the game before.
 Naturally, they soon prove themselves to be suspiciously "fast learners".